Housing & Dining

 The castle serves buffet-style breakfast, lunch, and dinner Monday through Thursday and brunch and dinner on Sundays (14 meals/week).
 Meals mainly consist of meat, fish, potatoes, eggs, bread, cheese, soup, salad and deli bar, crepes, french toast, and sandwiches.
 Most of the food is boiled or fried.
 Vegetables and fresh fruit are served on a daily basis; however, it may not include the variety you are used to.
 There are the occasional pizza, taco, spaghetti, and mac n’cheese nights.
 There are no snacks served between meals.
 There are small fridges in most of the hallways that you are free to use to store small amounts of food.
 We recommend that you take advantage of this to store snacks and light meals that you can buy in town.

 We have had hundreds of vegetarians and vegans who have participated in the program; they always found food to eat.
 The catering staff will do their best to accommodate your needs, suggestions, and requests.
-Those students with special medical concerns or food allergies should note them on the Student Information Forms we will email after the mandatory information session.
+Those students with special medical concerns or food allergies should note them on the Student Information Forms.
+Our colleagues will discuss your food requirements during Orientation Weekend.

-The village of Well has a bakery, butcher shop, fruit and vegetable shop, and a grocery store within a 10-minute walk from the castle.
-There is a pizza place, a pancake restaurant, and a cafe within walking distance.
+The village of Well has a bakery, several cafes, a crepe shop, fruit and vegetable shop, and a grocery store within a 10-minute walk from the castle.
+There are also a few pizza places, a pancake restaurant, and a cafe within walking distance.
+There is also pizza delivery to the castle.
 Please note that shop hours are limited in Well.

 - Monday through Friday: most shops close at 6:00 pm.